 Academic Writing and Research

-Career Specialties: Kacy Dowd Tillman researches loyalist women writers of the American Revolution.
+Kacy Dowd Tillman researches loyalist women writers of the American Revolution.
 Her area of specialty is eighteenth century manuscript culture, specifically letter-writing and diary-keeping.
-Her book, Stripped: Loyalist Women Writers of the American Revolution (University of Massachusetts Press, 2019), is about how women used letters, journals and letter journals to construct and distribute their own definitions of loyalty during the war.
+Her book, Stripped and Script: Loyalist Women Writers of the American Revolution.
+(University of Massachusetts Press, 2019), is about how women used letters, journals and letter journals to construct and distribute their own definitions of loyalty during the war.
 Tillman also researches loyalty, neutrality, disaffection and pacifism in the late eighteenth century.
 She has also published on early American literature (particularly sentimental fiction) and manuscript culture more broadly in Tulsa Studies in Women’s Literature, Southern Studies, Literature of the Early American Republic, Legacy, American Literary History and Early American Literature.
 She is a subject editor for Age of Revolutions.

 Stripped and Script: Loyalist Women Writers of the American Revolution, Boston: University of

 “Constructing Female Loyalism.”
 The Consequences of Loyalism: Essays in Honors of Robert

 Calhoon.
 Eds.
 Rebecca Brannon and Joseph Moore.
 Columbia: University of South Carolina Press, 2019.

 “Paper Bodies: Letters and Letter-Writing in the Early American Novel.”
 Tulsa Studies in Women’s Literature.
 35.2 (2016): 123-144.

 “Women Left Behind: Female loyalism, coverture, and Grace Growden Galloway’s Empire of

 Self” in Women’s Narratives of the Early Americas and the Formation of Empire